 Being with Chinese dragons, it was so different.
 I was well aware of their superiority, in more than size.
 It felt as if I cared for by a kind teacher.

 In 1990, I moved to Brisbane.
 My desire for nature led me to the valleys and mountains around Springbrook, their waterfalls in particular.
 The Purling Brook Falls inspired me to write two poems about them.

-One day, I found myself on the ledge of an outcrop on the way to the Goomoolahra Falls.
+One day, I found myself on the edge of an outcrop on the way to the Goomoolahra Falls.
 The drop is unrestricted to the ground of the valley, and one can see the ocean on the horizon.
 I stood there for some time, my toes at the edge.

 Here is my internal conversation: